wjakob/nanobind/docs/api_core.rst

    The function returns ``true`` when nanobind is initialized and ready for use.
 It returns ``false`` when the Python interpreter has shut down, causing the destruction various nanobind-internal data structures.
+Having access to this liveness status can be useful to avoid operations that are illegal in the latter context.

 Miscellaneous
 -------------